 Conclusion

-In summary, converting kilometers to miles is a practical skill with applications in various aspects of life, from travel to sports and international business.
+In a nutshell, converting kilometers to miles is a practical skill with applications in various aspects of life, from travel to sports and international business.
 Understanding the conversion factor of approximately 0.621371 is crucial for accurate calculations.
 So, when you ask, "how many miles is 14 kilometers?" the answer is approximately 8.699 miles, often rounded to 8.7 miles for simplicity.

 Ready to put your knowledge to the test?
 Share this article with your friends and challenge them to convert distances between kilometers and miles.
 Leave a comment below with your favorite conversion tip or any questions you have about unit conversions!